iremkapucuoglu/p4b-website/content/en/posts/use-cases-goat-urban-development-concepts.md

 +++
 ## What is an urban development concept?

 An urban development concept seeks to support and develop the characteristics of a city in a future-oriented, sustainable and long-term manner.
 Interdisciplinary and cross-disciplinary communication as well as the inclusion of current trends is essential (complan Kommunalberatung GmbH, 2017).
-Currently, both the "city of short distances" and an expansion of local mobility and alternative forms of mobility such as car and bike sharing are of great importance in many cases (complan Kommunalberatung GmbH, 2017).
+Currently, both the "15-minute-city" and an expansion of local mobility and alternative forms of mobility such as car and bike sharing are of great importance in many cases (complan Kommunalberatung GmbH, 2017).
 This is intended to strengthen urban and local supply centers.

 ## What can GOAT contribute to this?